ivnsch/UserDefaults/README.md

 Convenient wrapper for NSUserDefaults.

-- Uses enum values as keys (much safer than strings!).
+- Uses enum values as keys (safe!).
 - Uses generics and type inference in order to avoid having to specify the value type, in most cases.

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 The keys have to comform to the StringRepresentable protocol.
 Normally you will declare an enum similar to this: